fastrgv/AdaGate/README.md

 ### Note on Intel embedded graphics
 * Such hardware use system RAM;  8Gb is enough to run but the drivers I've experienced exhibit annoying flaws, although the game is still playable.

+### Note on RPM-based linux distros
+* There seems to be a glitch in the GLFW libraries whereby fullscreen apps run at less than the full height of the monitor.
+This is present in v3.3.1 and v3.3.2.
+I believe the games are still playable.

 ## Setup & Running Adagate: